Alvin Karingal: Run for Manila mayor

-September 2025 Philippine protests
+2025 Philippine protests

 On September 21, 2025, Karingal participated in protests in Manila commemorating the anniversary of Martial Law under Ferdinand Marcos.
 He went viral for being known not for campaigning against corruption but for advocating the lowering of prices of common Filipino street foods such as fish ball, tokneneng, kikiam, and calamares.
 He was later arrested without a warrant, which prompted public outcry from human rights groups, supporters, and even his mother, who appealed for his release.
 According to his mother, Karingal was not a fishball [street food] vendor but was simply fond of eating street food.
 She stated that without his medication, he could experience episodes that might provoke violent reactions from others, and appealed to authorities not to harm him, citing his condition as a person with disability (PWD).

 The Manila Police District confirmed that he was in custody, noting that his case was linked to the unrest during the protest.
 On September 29, Karingal was released after about one week of detention.

+On November 30, during the continuation of the Trillion Peso March, Karingal appeared once again, where he suggested that corrupt public officials should be required to perform 30 years of community service as a means of taking responsibility and giving back to the public.